 The shorter distance between protected areas should help limit the danger to pedestrians going to and from the park.
 Photo credit: NY Department of Transportation.

 Our NYC vehicle accident attorneys at The Perecman Firm have spent decades working with clients throughout the state who were seriously injured because of someone else’s neglectful or wrongful actions.
-Through our efforts, we have secured more than $400 million in verdicts and settlements for our clients, and we will continue to fight for the rights of those in need.
+Through our efforts, we have secured more than half a billion in verdicts and settlements for our clients, and we will continue to fight for the rights of those in need.
 Fill out our online form to get started with a free case evaluation, or call our firm at (212) 577-9325 to discuss your case with a member of our firm today.